CTerletzky/CENTER-Project/README.md

 ## Guernsey Gala

-A series drag shows held at various bars that fundraised for the AIDS/Center project.
+A series of drag shows held at various bars that fundraised for the AIDS/Center project.
 It was a yearly event with the winner being crowned Miss Guernsey.
 It was founded in 1992 by Wayne Thiele, also known as the drag queen, Elsie Bovine.
 The winner was voted on with each vote backed by a monetary donation.
-There was also a charity softball tournement  that would run during the duration of the shows.
+There was also a charity softball tournament that would run during the duration of the shows.
 <param ve-image
        label="Guernsey Sash"
        url="https://live.staticflickr.com/65535/52561210732_5d78aeaca8_k.jpg">